 The keynote lecture will be delivered by Leslie Brubaker (University of Birmingham).

-Papers are therefore invited examining all aspects of (broadly) secular iconoclasm from any period of the Middle Ages and any part of medieval Europe.
-Papers concentrating on religious iconoclasm are also welcome where this focus has a clear relation to contests of social and political power.
 The subject is manifestly a large one.
 Locations for iconoclastic acts and behaviours might include the court, towns and cities, or the battlefield, and events and moments where power-displays were concentrated, such as coronations, royal and princely entries, tournaments, councils, and parliaments.
 Topics and media for consideration might include:

 Topics will include:

 - Attacks on the powerful in effigy, through their representations in portraiture, sculpture, or manuscript illustrations, as well as the creation and dissemination of polemical, satirical, or defamatory counter-images.